 I love Prague.
 I’ve been there a few times now, and I already have my next trip booked.
-I’ve done so much in the city, and to help you have the best visit, I’ve narrowed it to all the must-see spots and eats.
-I’ve put together the best 4 day Prague itinerary, which will help you see the best parts of the city in just a few days.
+After multiple visits, I’ve explored a lot of the city, from the major attractions to some lesser-known spots beyond Old Town.
+To help you have the best visit, I’ve narrowed it down to all the must-see places for this 4 day Prague itinerary.

-Keep reading for the ultimate 4 day Prague itinerary, which maximizes your time in the city to make sure you see the best places and eat the best food.
+Keep reading for the ultimate 4 day Prague itinerary to help you see the best of the city and make the most of your time in Prague.

 Published: April 11, 2025